-VOTING:
+VOTING

-The ICPA WA constitution allows each Branch to be represented by two delegates and each allocated one vote.
-If a branch is represented by only one delegate, that person is allowed two votes and will be given two voting cards.
-Every State Councillor is entitled to one vote, and they are voting on behalf of State Council rather than their Branch.
-It is important for delegates to remember that they are representing their Branch and hence should be voting according to the direction given by the branch to delegates prior to Conference.
-Delegates should not be voting from a personal viewpoint.
+The ICPA - NSW constitution allows each branch to be represented by two delegates and each allocated one vote.
+If a branch is represented by only one delegate, that person is allowed two votes and will be given two voting cards and every State Councillor is entitled to one vote.

+It is important for delegates to remember that they are representing their branch and hence should be voting according to the direction given by the branch to delegates prior to conference.
+Delegates should not be voting from a personal view point.

 When the intention of a motion or explanation is not clear on reading it prior to conference, further explanation and debate on the floor may offer clarity and necessitate a change to the direction given to a delegate on how to vote on behalf of the branch.
-In this case, it is wise for a Branch to give permission beforehand to a delegate to make the voting decision on the day according to any extra information presented.
+In this case, it is wise for a branch to give permission beforehand to a delegate to make the voting decision on the day according to any extra information presented.

-In order for a motion other than a constitutional motion to be carried, it must receive the majority of the votes, or it will be lost.

-Constitutional motions (including policy motions) require threequarters of delegates to vote in favour of the motion for it to be carried.
+In order for a motion other than a constitutional motion to be carried, it must receive the majority of the votes or it will be lost.
+Constitutional motions (including policy motions) require three quarters of delegates to vote in favour of the motion for it to be carried.